-If you’re looking for a quick and easy Christmas craft for your kids to make today, these Yarn-Wrapped Initial Ornaments are great!.
+If you’re looking for a quick and easy Christmas ornament for tweens and teens to make today, these Yarn-Wrapped Cardboard Initials are great!
 All you need is cardboard, yarn and buttons, and you’ll have a personalized letter ornament to hang on the Christmas tree or to give to a friend.

 Kids love the first letter of their name, and there are so many different ways to you can make and decorate that letter and turn it into an adorable Christmas ornament.
 A few ways we’ve done this in the past are these: